 Actress Brooke Shields recalls having an awesome time with Bob Hope, too.
 She was 15 when she performed in her first show in 1981, “Bob Hope Salutes the U.S. Military Academy at West Point.”
 It was her first of 27 shows with Hope.

-But it was a rigorous schedule, the actress recalled, with Hope leading the charge.
+But it was a rigorous schedule, the actress recalled, and Hope lead the charge.

-Humanity, caring, commitment, support of the troops—that was the mission of the USO and it was Hope’s goal, too.
-When the USO was founded in 1941 and he began doing USO shows, he provided a crucial link to home for military families.
+Humanity, caring, commitment, support of the troops—that was the mission of the USO, and it was the mission of the Bob Hope USO shows too.
+When the USO was founded in 1941 and Hope began performing, he provided a crucial link to home for military families.

 Communication wasn’t instantaneous like it is today.
 In the 1940s and 1950s, Hope often did his radio show from military bases overseas.
 “The people back at home loved hearing something from a base from where one of their loved ones was stationed,” Linda said.
 Handwritten letters were also cherished, she added.

-“I remember seeing these letters Dad would get on very thin, onionskin paper.”
+“I remember seeing these letters Dad would get on very thin, onion-skin paper.”
 It was correspondence from the GIs.
-He got thousands of letters over the years.
-His secretary would sit down with him every week or two and he would dictate responses to be typed up and mailed off.
+He received thousands of letters over the years.
+His secretary would sit down with him every week or two, and he would dictate responses to be typed up and mailed off.

 Some letters were more serious, she said.
 “Families of GIs who died would send a letter to Dad writing that the last thing they heard from their loved one was they had seen the Hope show and what a fun time that was, how grateful they were Dad had given them that respite from the awful conditions.”